yogevm15/EnergizedKingdom/README.md

 # Energized Kingdom
-A cool platformer game i made when i was 15.
+A cool platformer game I made when I was 15.